nishant23042002/Weather-App/README.md

 ## Future Enhancements 🚀
 - Add support for **hourly weather updates**.
 - Introduce additional **animations** for a better user experience.
-- Include **multi-language support** for global users.

----

-Feel free to contribute or suggest improvements! 😊